alan-turing-institute/trustworthy-assurance/docs/dmh-report/executive-summary.md

 !!! abstract "Key Findings"

     1. The current landscape of digital mental healthcare is characterised by significant uncertainty, a lack of transparency or accountability, and a rising demand that outpaces trusted services and resources.
 This contributes to a culture of distrust, which may prevent vulnerable users from accessing support.
-    2. Concerns raised by stakeholders suggest that there are a broad set of challenges to be addressed, which may broadly be grouped into concerns surrounding a dearth of trustworthy innovation and concerns surrounding a lack of transparent communication between groups:
+    2. Concerns raised by stakeholders suggest that there are a wide range of challenges to be addressed, which may broadly be grouped into concerns surrounding a dearth of trustworthy innovation and concerns surrounding a lack of transparent communication between groups:

         1. For developers, key concerns focused on
             1. the lack of clear guidance and structure through which to present evidence of trustworthy innovation,